pnickchi/gofedf/README.md

 $S(X_{i};\theta) = \frac{\partial}{\partial \theta} \log(f(X_{i};\theta))$
 where $f(X_{i};\theta)$ is the probability density function.
 For sure, if $\theta$ is not known, this means you need to compute the MLE of
-$\theta$ to obtain item (ii) and if needed item (iii).
+$\theta$ to obtain item 1 and if needed the score function.
 The main function to apply the GOF test in this case is `testYourModel`.
-The `precision` argument sets the precision needed to check if the col sums of score matrix are close enough to zero.
+The `precision` argument sets the precision needed to check if the col sums of score matrix are close enough to zero (log-likelihood is zero at MLE).
 The other arguments of the function remain consistent with previous examples.

 In the following example, we demonstrate how to apply the goodness-of-fit test to check if a sample follows an Inverse Gaussian